pr1s10n3r/CppHttpInterceptor/README.md

 ## Known Limitations

 1. This program **does not support** `HTTPs` packets capture although its support should be easy to implement.
-2. If you are on a Windows platform, it is recommended to build this program using MinGW instead of Visual Studio.
+2. If you are on a Windows platform, it is recommended to build this program using Visual Studio.
+3. For most of users, this program should be running as privileged user (`root` for friends).

 ## License